 The Town of Phillipston is actively monitoring the global coronavirus (COVID-19) emergency and its potential impacts on our community.
 Gatherings are limited to no more than 25 people.
 We will continue to regularly communicate with the community, and will post updates to this website.
 Additional information may also be found on our Facebook page .

-THERE ARE POSITIVE CASES IN PHILLIPSTON
+THERE ARE NO POSITIVE CASES IN PHILLIPSTON

 This webpage catalogs important information for our community, but is not intended to serve as a single reference about the rapidly evolving situation.
 Other official sources include: